 Just when you thought it is good as it gets, there’s still something that you should look out for: you have to organize your contacts from all different channels, which could be a real issue to deal with.
 Also, there’s no prior notification before you receive a voice call or video call, so it could be a rather subtle surprise when there’s an unplanned incoming call for you.

-If your company is an SME, then Slack might be the good fit for you.
+Slack is a champion when it comes to instant messaging for business.
+If your company is an SME, then Slack might be a good fit for you.
 Similar to Google Hangouts, Slack offers one-on-one and group chat functions for your business.
 You can archive up to 10,000 messages.
 The best thing is, the interface gives the best user experience to your staff, especially those that use Mac.

 There’s also a lot you can do on Slack.
 All files and chats are synced, archived and searchable, so you don’t ever have to worry you and your staff aren’t on the same page again.
 Besides, Slack also got the built-in Slack-bot tool that reminds you of messages on basically all devices – Android, iOS, Windows, and others.

 Recently Slack partnered with Atlassian to bring seamless communication to collaborative workspaces with likely deeper integrations coming soon.

 If you think texts are too boring for your Gen Z workers, then Slack might just have the right thing for you.
 Beside from texts, you can also send GIFs and videos on the platform, making the messages way more fun.